 4. Leasing is quicker than buying

 Leasing IPv4 addresses is a lot quicker than waiting for months or even years for an RIR to allocate IP addresses to you.
-However, if you really want to buy, you can always buy through brokers.
+However, if you really want to buy, you can always speed up the process by buying through brokers.

 Disadvantages of leasing IPv4 addresses

-Now we’ve seen some of the advantages, let’s have a look at the disadvantages.
+Now we’ve seen some of the advantages of leasing, let’s have a look at some of the disadvantages.